jstoxrocky/freelinreg/README.md

 STEP 1: Uploading your data
 **********************************************************************************************************************

-The FOMLRP can currently only accept data in the form of csv files.
+The FOMLRP only accepts data in the form of xls, or csv files.
-To convert excel (xls) files to csv, see this video: https://www.youtube.com/watch?v=SalyolC6jKM

 **********************************************************************************************************************
 STEP 2: Estimating your model